aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

   * Should I get decent enough grades and just go for a good college in my state?
   * Is there really a big difference in students salaries that graduate from a Ivy League school compared to any other school?

 This blog post answers these questions high school students have thought about.
 I will be analyzing and visualizing this [dataset](https://www.kaggle.com/wsj/college-salaries#salaries-by-college-type.csv) to compare the Ivy League salaries throughout a graduates career compared to other colleges in the United States.
 Before analysing the data, I believe that there will not be a significant difference in Ivy League salaries compared to other colleges in the United States.
-This blog does not take in account what career pathway a student would want to pursue, this blog is solely looking at just the money aspect of colleges.
+This blog does not take in account what career pathway a student would want to pursue.
+This blog only looks at the average monetary earning from individuals that graduated from a college.

 ![](https://i.gyazo.com/0a30944743f0f6dbddb0d32c42be1229.png)